 For him, starting early in investments is important.
 Consistency is the key.
 It took some time, but Saurav has clearly understood the virtues of good investing.
 A major lesson is leaving the actual investment part to experts.
 So, these days Saurav does not have any direct stock exposure.
 His main financial goals are retirement, kid's education and buying a house.

 Investing for him now is all about selecting the right funds.
 He typically reads the reports on Value Research website.
 "I am one of the earliest investors in PPFAS Mutual Fund and I picked their equity fund after reading a news article," he says.
-The Parag Parikh Long Term Equity Fund has delivered a respectable 12 per cent return to him.
+The Parag Parikh Long Term Equity Fund (now Parag Parikh Flexi Cap Fund) has delivered a respectable return to him.

 Being a long-term investor, Saurav prefers mid- and small-cap funds.
-His best investments have been in Reliance Small Cap and Franklin India Smaller Companies Fund.
-He has seen 19 per cent annualised return in them.
-Kotak Standard Multicap Fund (erstwhile Kotak Select Focus Fund) has given him 18 per cent annualised return.
-HDFC Mid Cap Opportunities Fund has given him 15 per cent yearly returns.
-He also has exposure to large caps through investment in Aditya Birla Sun Life Frontline Equity Fund, where he has enjoyed 12 per cent annualised returns.
-To utilise idle cash effectively, Saurav has kept a bit of his money in Aditya Birla Sun Life Money Manager Fund and has seen 7 per cent returns so far.
+He has investments in Reliance Small Cap (now Nippon India Small Cap Fund), Kotak Standard Multicap Fund (now Kotak Flexicap Fund), HDFC Mid Cap Opportunities Fund, etc. To utilise idle cash effectively, Saurav has kept a bit of his money in Aditya Birla Sun Life Money Manager Fund.

 Talking about his preferred investment method, Saurav says that a few years ago he preferred the SIP route.
 "SIPs force you to be disciplined.
 However, these days I sometimes invest a lump sum each month based on the projected saving for that month," he shares.